Q&A About the Note Business: How it Works, Returns and More

 5. How can one determine the value of a cash flow note?

-In order to determine the fair market value of any cash flow note, you must have information regarding some factors.
-These factors include an interest rate of the note, the terms, amount of equity, length of payments, and payer’s credits, as these factors will have an impact on the price that the note buyers will be willing to pay.
+To determine the fair market value of any cash flow note, you must have information regarding some factors.
+These factors include an interest rate of the note, the terms, amount of equity, length of payments, and payer's credits, as these factors will impact the price that the note buyers will be willing to pay.

 6. Can all promissory notes be purchased at a discount?

 A promissory note most certainly is always sold at a discount.
-The discount is applied on the note to cover up the note broker’s fees, the note buyer’s returns, and some closing expenses that are involved.
+The discount is applied on the note to cover up the note broker's fees, the note buyer's returns, and some involved closing expenses.